 CODY, WY (KCOD)

-Choice’s Cody FBO offers a clean, comfortable facility that boasts a variety of on-site conveniences.
-Dine while you wait at a popular, full-service restaurant available while awaiting departure or for the arrival of guests.
-Additionally, there are big screen televisions throughout the facility to keep up with the latest news and sports on big screen TVs located throughout the building, and stay connected using our free wireless internet.
+Choice’s Cody FBO is a clean, comfortable facility that boasts a variety of on-site conveniences.
+Dine while you wait at a popular, full-service restaurant and café.
+Keep up with the latest news and sports on big screen TVs located throughout the building, and stay connected using our free wireless internet.
 If reading is more your cup of tea, swing by our “library.”
 We loan books on the honor system, so feel free to borrow one from our collection and simply return it when you are finished.
 Just need to rest?
 Take advantage of our quiet, cozy snooze room.